-Two categories of rights holders may file a patent suit: the patent owner or the exclusive licensee.
+Two categories of rights holders may file a patent suit: the patent owner or an exclusive licensee with all substantial rights under the patent.
 A patent owner is an entity owning all rights and title in a patent.
 An exclusive licensee is an entity that, while not receiving legal ownership of a patent, receives all substantial rights (e.g., the rights to enforce and collect damages).
-By contrast, a bare licensee (i.e., an entity merely holding the right to practice a patent) has no right to enforce the patent and cannot be joined as a co-plaintiff.
+By contrast, a bare licensee (i.e., an entity merely holding the right to practice a patent) has no standing to bring a lawsuit to enforce a patent.